abbyazari/abbyazari.github.io/_pages/about.md

 ## Joining the Research Group

+Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods) and/or plasma science (e.g. fusion, astrophysics, space physics).

+The research group is interdiscplinary and I support students who wish to join the group with various experiences (outside of those listed above), and those who have taken a break in their professional journey.

+Below is the current status of open positions but I am always interested in supporting motivated students and postdocs who are able to pursue independent funding.

+### Undergraduate Students

+I am not recruiting for undergraduate students for summer research opportunities.

+### Graduate Students

 **I am recruiting for Master's and PhD students for Fall 2025 in [Physics](https://www.ualberta.ca/en/physics/index.html) and [ECE](https://www.ualberta.ca/en/engineering/electrical-computer-engineering/index.html).
 Potential projects include: predicting space weather at Mars, probability distributions of the solar wind, and planetary aurorae.**

 If you are interested in joining the group please email me with: 1) a brief description of your research interests and how you see them fitting into the research group, 2) a brief description of your background (e.g. a CV or Resumé), and 3) what program(s) you are interested in.

-Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods) and/or plasma science (e.g. fusion, astrophysics, space physics).

-The research group is interdiscplinary and I support students who wish to join the group with other experience, and those who have taken a break in their professional journey.
-I am always interested in supporting motivated students and postdocs who are able to pursue independent funding.

 ### Post Doctoral and Visitor Funding Opportunities